developer-onizuka/redisCache-hybridCloud/README.md

 # 4. Access to azure.example.com

 First, you might see the following error.
 The reason is an index which needs to be created on the field being sorted.
-The default indexes can be dropped and custom indexes created.
+The default indexes can be dropped and custom indexes created.<br>

 <img src="https://github.com/developer-onizuka/redisCache-hybridCloud/blob/main/redisCache-hybridCloud5.png" width="640"> <br>